Edge modes in the Hofstadter model of interacting electrons: The Hofstadter model of interacting electrons

 \section{The Hofstadter model of interacting electrons}

 The nontrivial topological properties of the 2D systems are manifested in the existence of a nontrivial value of the Chern number and chiral gapless edge modes.
-Below, we consider in detail the stability of edge modes with allowance for the on-site Hubbard interaction.
-By introducing spin degrees of freedom, it is possible to add the on-site Hubbard interaction $U$ in the Hamiltonian (1)
+Below, we consider in detail the stability of edge modes taking into account for the on-site Hubbard interaction between electrons.
+By introducing spin degrees of freedom, it is possible to add the on-site Hubbard interaction $U$ (U is positive for repulsive interaction) in the Hamiltonian (1)

-where $\sigma =\uparrow,\downarrow$ determines the spin of electron and the first term in (4) takes into account the fermions with different spins, $n_{l,j;\sigma}$ is the density operator.
+where $\sigma =\uparrow,\downarrow$ determines the spin of electron, the first term in (4) takes into account the fermions with different spins, $n_{l,j;\sigma}$ is the density operator.

-We use a single band approach, considering the splitting of one band into two subbands, so for $ \phi = \frac {1} {4} $, the splitting of a band with positive or negative energy into two subbands divided by a gap for $ \sqrt 3 $ or $ - \sqrt3 $.
-The chemical potential lies in the middle of the band.
-In the limit $t \to 0$ the model (4) is reduced to the noninteracting Hubbard $y-$ chains.
-In the case of weak interaction $U << 1 $ and filling of the unequal $\frac{1}{2}$ or $\epsilon \to 0$, the electron spectrum of the Hubbard chain \cite{KOR} is renormalized slightly.
-In should be noted, that in the Hofstadter model with an arbitrary rational flux, the state with $\epsilon \to 0$ is gapless.
-We accent our consideration on the behavior of edge modes in the gaps.
-In this case an effective Hamiltonian has the following form
+In the limit $t \to 0$ the model (4) is reduced to the isolated Hubbard $y-$ chains.
+In the case of a weak on-site interaction $U << 1 $ the electron spectrum of the Hubbard chain \cite{KOR} is renormalized slightly.
+We study the behavior of the Hofstadter model of interacting electrons in the case $U\approx \tau <<1$ and $U, \tau >>\mu_B H$, where $ \mu_B $ is the Bohr magneton.
+In this approximation, the Zeeman energy in the Hamiltonian (4) can be ignored.
+We stress our consideration on the behavior of edge modes in the gaps for a rational flux for the energy $\varepsilon \to 0$ reckoned from the Fermi energy.
+The Fermi energy lies in the gap with a half-filled subband in which the gap appears due to tunneling of fermions between the chains.
+As we noted above, only two states of spinless fermions into the gaps with fixed momenta $-k_0(n-1)\pm \pi\delta/q$, and energy $\varepsilon$, defined at one site $n$, tunnel between the $y-$chains, these states have different chirality with energy $\varepsilon$ (see in {fig:1}c)).